Prosp3r/gotv/README.md

 ### Introducition

 GOTV's primary goal is to build a set of tools that will enable as many Nigerians get involved in her political process as is technically possible.
-It will enable new group of political players organise their election related ground activities at very low cost.
+It aims to enable new groups of political players coordinate their election related ground activities at very low cost.

 These tools will be designed and built around activities such as: